-The Construction (Design and Management) Regulations 2015 (CDM2015) came into force in 2015.
-They replace the Construction (Design and Management) Regulations 2007 (CDM2007) and the Construction (Health, Safety and Welfare) Regulations 1996 (CHSW).
-The key aim of CDM2015 is to integrate health and safety into the management of the project and to encourage everyone involved to work together.
+The Construction (Design and Management) Regulations 2015 (CDM2015) came into force in 2015, with the key aim to integrate health and safety into the management of a project and to encourage everyone involved to work together.

 HSE must be notified of projects where construction work is expected to:

 (b) involve more than 500 person days, for example 50 people working for over 10 days.

-PWH have extensive experience in all aspects of Health & Safety in construction across a wide range of projects.
+PWH has extensive experience in all aspects of Health & Safety in construction across a wide range of projects.
 As a practice we also have principle members who are registered members of the Association for Project Safety (APS).

 A summary of the duties for notifiable projects and how they are applied is shown below: